-6 The term "debt crisis" is somewhat misleading in that some observers have associated the economic problems of Central America (and Latin America as a whole) in the 1980s too closely with debt issues, while paying insufficient attention to shortcomings in domestic economic policies, depressed prices for the region's primary commodity exports, other unfavorable trends in the destination of the region. the world economy, and political turmoil.
-7 One of the most dramatic increases was in Costa Rica, where the average interest rate on new debt commitments from private creditors rose from 7.1 percent in 1970 to 15.8 percent in
+6 The term "debt crisis" is somewhat misleading in that some observers have associated the economic problems of Central America (and Latin America as a whole) in the 1980s too closely with debt issues, while paying insufficient attention to shortcomings in domestic economic policies, depressed prices for the region's primary commodity exports, other unfavorable trends in the world economy, and political turmoil.

-Large-scale capital flight further contributed to the loss of foreignexchange reserves.
-To help mitigate the heavy blows inflicted on their economies by these adverse trends, Central American countries borrowed even more money from foreign commercial banks despite its increasingly unattractive costs-until the banks realized the dimensions of the regional economic depression that was occurring (and the weakening prospects for repayment) and stopped new lending.8
+Large-scale capital flight further contributed to the loss of foreign-exchange reserves.
+To help mitigate the heavy blows inflicted on their economies by these adverse trends, Central American countries borrowed even more money from foreign commercial banks-despite its increasingly unattractive costs-until the banks realized the dimensions of the regional economic depression that was occurring (and the weakening prospects for repayment) and stopped new lending.8